dagronf/DSFSparkline/README.md

 The zero-line can also be used to center certain graph types (currently line and bar).
 By default, the zero-line is set at 0.0.

+### Highlighting ranges

+You can specify multiple ranges on a graph (line, bar, stackbar) to highlight.
+You might (for example) set a red highlight on the upper portion of a line graph to quickly indicate values that are 'dangerous'.

 ## View Types

 Represents the viewable settings and display.
 The current view types available are :-

 * DSFSparklineLineGraphView
+* DSFSparklineStackLineGraphView
 * DSFSparklineBarGraphView
 * DSFSparklineDotGraphView
+* DSFSparklineWinLossGraphView
+* DSFSparklineTabletGraphView

 ### Common display customizations